whehdwns/YouTube_Whisper/README.md

 # YouTube Whisper
-Simple Node.js app that generates transcripts from YouTube Video Link using Open AI Whisper
+Simple Node.js app that generates transcripts from YouTube Video Link using Open AI Whisper and Python